TENA’s Guide to Prostate Surgery and Recovery

 • difficulty urinating

 See your doctor if you experience any of these symptoms to get a recommendation for treatment.
-There are also things you can do yourself, including drinking plenty of fluids and avoiding caffeinated drinks and alcohol, which can aggravate the bladder.
+You can try to manage these symptoms yourself by drinking plenty of fluids and avoiding caffeinated drinks and alcohol, and spicy foods – all of which can aggravate the bladder.

 Urinary frequency and urgency

 A lot of men who have had radiotherapy for prostate cancer feel the need to urinate more often and urgently, a condition called urinary frequency.
-When this happens at night, this is known as Nocturia
+When this happens at night, waking you from your sleep with the need to urinate, this is known as Nocturia.

 Other men may experience urge incontinence after radiotherapy.
 This is the feeling of being in constant or urgent need to urinate, resulting in being unable to control the bladder and subsequently urine leakage.